How this Irish true-crime podcast about swim coach George Gibney made it to the pages of the New York Times

-For too many years, too little was done in Ireland about allegations of child abuse by a well-known swimming coach.
-But a new podcast might finally be the tipping point that brings justice to the victims, writes Amanda Cassidy
+For too many years, too little was done in Ireland about allegations of child abuse by well-known swimming coach George Gibney.
+But a new podcast might finally be the tipping point that brings justice to the victims, writes Amanda Cassidy.

 Produced by Second Captains and in association with the BBC, Where is George Gibney is a difficult but vital listen.
 Over a two and a half year period, producers Mark Horgan and Ciarán Cassidy set about meeting with those who have accused the former swim coach of sexual abuse.

-Their stories of being disbelieved, let down by authorities, and having their lives destroyed are the driving force for the podcast which has already been downloaded over one million times.
+Their stories of being disbelieved, let down by authorities, and having their lives destroyed are the driving force for the podcast which has already been downloaded almost two million times.

 Horgan initially wanted to offer a voice to all those who’d been a victim of Gibney.
 He felt like other historical cases of abuse (Larry Nassar, the USA gymnastics coach as well as stories about former football coach Barry Bennell in the UK) had been a turning point for survivors of sexual abuse in sport.
 The Me Too movement was bringing worldwide attention to those finally facing down their greying abusers in court.